DRDO Ghatak: Stealth Wing Flying Testbed (SWiFT)

 Development of a scaled down technology demonstrator of Ghatak UCAV, called Stealth Wing Flying Testbed (SWiFT), began in 2020.
+The programme was sanctioned in 2016 with a funding of ₹70 crore.
 According to DRDO, the SWiFT UAV is intended to develop and demonstrate technologies for controlling the flying wing configuration and flight characteristics at high-subsonic speed.
-The ground trials of SWiFT UAV began in June 2021, picture and videos of it carrying out taxi trials surfaced on 29 October 2021.
-It had resemblance to the US Northrop Grumman B-2 Spirit stealth bomber.
+A total of 2 prototypes have been developed.
+The first prototype features a flying-wing design while the second features a vertical stabilizer.
+The prototypes are also designated as the Autonomous Flying Wing Technology Demonstrator.
+The airframe, undercarriage and entire flight control and avionics systems used for the UAV were developed indigenously.

 The SWiFT UAV has a length of 4 metres and a wingspan of 5 metres.
-The weigh of Swift UAV is around 1 tonne, and it uses a NPO Saturn 36MT or TRDD-50MT turbofan engine.
+The weight of Swift UAV is around 1 tonne, and it uses a NPO Saturn 36MT or TRDD-50MT turbofan engine.